Offload Media Manual Upload

 folder. - Replace

-with the name of your R2 bucket (e.g.,cdn.agentimagehosting.com
+with your R2 bucket name (e.g.,cdn.agentimagehosting.com

-). - The
+). - Replace

---include "20*"
+--include "/20*/**"

-flag ensures that only media files from the year-based folders (e.g.,2021
+flag ensures only year-based folders (e.g.,2021

 ,2022